gpkash/5eOSRD/Worlds/Forgotten Realms/Deities/Velsharoon/Velsharoon.md

 ### Manifestations

-Velsharoon's favored manifestation was a burning skull, wreathed in red, pale blue or blue-green flames.
+Velsharoon's favoured manifestation was a burning skull, wreathed in red, pale blue or blue-green flames.
 He was fond of using various gemstones to denote his favor or presence of hues including black, purple, maroon, rust-red, gray, and a bright and unnatural green reminiscent of [green slimes](https://forgottenrealms.fandom.com/wiki/Green_slime "Green slime").
 The sudden appearance of a [bloodrose](https://forgottenrealms.fandom.com/wiki/Bloodrose "Bloodrose") was said to herald him.

 ## Personality